 compulsory social insurance

-meeting current daily needs of the person and the members of their family
+meeting current daily needs of the sanctioned individuals and the members of their families

 What are the consequences for a breach of sanctions in Bulgaria?